|Skip to main contents|

 Hair Removal By Electrolysis FAQs

-Here are some of your frequently asked questions that relate to electrolysis, a permanent hair remover process for both men and women:
+Here are some of your frequently asked questions that relate to electrolysis, a permanent hair removing process for both men and women:

 Electrolysis involves inserting a metal probe (needle) into the hair follicle to the Dermal Papilla (the base of the follicle).
 An electrical current is then discharged to cauterise the follicle, hopefully preventing re-growth.
 Each hair is probed individually and then removed using tweezers.